MaVeN-13TTN/mirroring-and-synchronizing/bitbucket-to-github.md

 ### Step 2: Add Repository Variables in Bitbucket

 1. Go to **Repository settings** > **Pipelines** > **Repository variables**
-2. Add a variable named `BITBUCKET_TOKEN` with the value of your Bitbucket access token
+2. Add a variable named `BITBUCKET_APP_PASSWORD` with the value of your Bitbucket App Password
 3. Add a variable named `GITHUB_TOKEN` with the value of your GitHub personal access token
-4. Make sure to check "Secured" for both variables to protect your tokens
+4. Make sure to check "Secured" for both variables to protect your credentials

 ### Step 3: Create Bitbucket Pipelines Configuration